 2000: Lil Pump

-With over 11 million Instagram followers, Miami’s Lil Pump is the underground rapper of the Instagram generation.
-His song “Gucci Gang” has already gone certified platinum and the New York Times is doing stories about his rise.
+With over 11 million Instagram followers, Miami's Lil Pump is the underground rapper of the Instagram generation.
+His song "Gucci Gang" has already gone certified platinum, and the New York Times has also covered his rise to stardom.
 Not bad for a high school dropout.

 2001: Billie Eilish